-Dividend aristocrats are often found among those corporations that produce so-called non-cyclical consumer goods, like goods in which demand is consistently high regardless of economic fluctuations.
+Dividend kings are often found among those corporations that produce so-called non-cyclical consumer goods, like goods in which demand is consistently high regardless of economic fluctuations.
 Particularly strong in the circle of dividend aristocrats are entrepreneurs in the pharmaceuticals industries (Johnson & Johnson, Abbott Laboratories), utilities (Chevron Corp., ExxonMobil) and consumer goods manufacturers (McDonalds, Unilever, Wal-Mart).
 These exchange-traded companies are in the circle of dividend aristocrats, above all because of the consistently high demand for their products and consistently high profits.

-25 years for dividend increase and dividend growth are already a long time, but there are also dividend aristocrats who have been able to raise their dividends over the past 50 years and even over 100 years.
+25 years for a dividend increase and dividend growth are already a long time, but there are also dividend aristocrats who have been able to raise their dividends over the past 50 years and even over 100 years.

 Among the dividend aristocrats who have been paying a dividend for more than 100 consecutive years include: